sashank1079/RAG/README.md

 4. **Token Limits**: Adjust chunk size or implement token counting
 5. **Document Processing Errors**: Check file permissions and supported formats

-## Contributing

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.